VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Add: Dynamic server balancing keeping option to run own webminer pool server.
 - Add: Prep to allow different pools.
 - Fix: Made Ajax URL names unique to not interfere with other plugins.
+- Fix: You can reliably use `server=webminer.moneroocean.stream wsport=443` as a backup now.
+I would not recommend as default as MO is blocked on many routers, antivirus, and adblockers.
+Again, you can run your own server if you want or find someone not blocked.

 = 2.1.0 =